Founded in 2004, Trusted Reviews exists to give our readers thorough, unbiased and independent advice on what to buy.

 5 Stars – Exceptional

 A score of 5 stars indicates that the product sets the benchmark, or reference, from which to judge other products.
-Only the very best products receive this and Trusted Reviews evaluates every 5-star award very carefully.
-Any product that scores 5 stars overall must be approved by the Editor and is awarded the Trusted Reviews ‘Highly Recommended’ award.
+Only the very best products receive this and such products will receive the Trusted Reviews ‘Highly Recommended’ award.

 4.5 Stars – Excellent